Tom D'Angora: Career

-In 2012, D'Angora took over producing and general management responsibilities for the long-running hit, Naked Boys Singing! after having produced several versions of the show in Provincetown.
+In 2012, D'Angora took over producing and general management responsibilities for Naked Boys Singing! after having produced several versions of the show in Provincetown.
 In 2021 he opened a production of the show in Las Vegas.
-Originally set to star Aaron Carter, the production and the star parted ways due to breech of contract involving the star not wanting to be vaccinated against COVID-19.
+Originally set to star Aaron Carter, the production and the star parted ways due to a breach of contract involving the star not wanting to be vaccinated against COVID-19.
 The production opened a few weeks after originally planned without Carter.

 D'Angora served as lead producer of the 2016 revival of The Marvelous Wonderettes.
-Featuring songs from the 1950s and 1960s the revival ran for three years and featured notable performers such as Diana DeGarmo, Ryann Redmond, Jenna Leigh Green, Christina Bianco, Kristy Cates, and more.
-The productions run surpassed the original production and after 567 performances closed on January 6, 2019.
+The production's run surpassed the original production, and after 567 performances, closed on January 6, 2019.

-On May-The-Fourth, 2019 D'Angora opened the irreverent musical comedy A Musical About Star Wars.
+On May the Fourth, 2019, D'Angora opened the musical comedy A Musical About Star Wars.
 The show-within-a-show follows two "Star Wars nerds" as they attempt to put on a Star Wars tribute musical only to have their co-star interrupt their performance with a political protest.
-The show transferred from its original home at Theatre Row to a larger venue, and appropriately named, St. Luke's Theater, shortly after opening.
+The show transferred from its original home at Theatre Row to a larger venue, St. Luke's Theater, shortly after opening.
 The show's cast album was later released on Broadway Records.

-Addy & Uno was Tom's first foray into children's entertainment.
+Addy & Uno was D'Angora's first foray into children's entertainment.
 It was the first Off-Broadway family musical to address disability.
-The show centered around a group of friends with various disabilities (Autism, ADHD, Low-Vision, Cerebral Palsy) as they encourage their friend Uno to overcome his nerves and compete in the school's math competition.
-The show as nominated for the Off-Broadway Alliance Award.
+The show centered around a group of friends with various disabilities (Autism, ADHD, Low-Vision, Cerebral Palsy) as they encouraged their friend Uno to overcome his nerves and compete in the school's math competition.
+The show was nominated for the Off-Broadway Alliance Award.